When I first became a Christian, I had no idea how to study the Bible.

 How to Bible study doesn’t have to be complicated.

 Yes, of course, the Bible is a bottomless ocean of mystery, historical complexity, and documentary fragmentation.
 However, its divine author preserved it in exactly the form he desired across millennia of authors and scribes, jumping parchment to parchment, from Paul’s parchment to our smartphones.

-Here, I am going to explain to you a very simple way of reading and applying the Bible in a way that you can understand, which will grow with you as your understanding of Scripture grows.
+Here, I am going to explain to you a very simple way of reading the Bible and how to study the Bible for beginners so you can apply it in a way that you can understand, which will grow with you as your understanding of Scripture grows.

 Let’s dig in!

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work” (2 Tim.
 3:16-17).

 It is inspired — as the author Timothy says, it is “God-breathed.”
 This means that the original sources of Scripture were inspired, and we have a very accurate replication of the original text.
 By way of scribes, archeological work, and documentary criticism, we can look at the Bible we hold in our hands and know that what we hold is the word of God.